 - processing is necessary for the performance of a contract (e.g. engagement letter) to which the data subject (e.g. the client) is party or in order to take steps at the request of the data subject prior to entering into a contract;

 - processing is necessary for the legitimate interests pursued by a client or the Business, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject.
 This ground may apply to the processing of the personal data of any third party data subjects whose personal data are provided by the client;

 - a legal obligation to which the Business is subject and where compliance with such obligation necessitates the processing of personal data by the Business;

-- data subject’s consent, where such consent is procured from the client; and
+- the data subject consents, where such consent is procured from the client; and

 The Business will typically process:

-- the personal data of its clients as required for the purposes of providing its professional services and the administration of its client relationships;
+- the personal data of its clients as required for the purposes of providing its professional services and the administration of its client relationship;

 - the personal data of its Personnel as required for the administration of Personnel, if applicable;

 - the personal data of its Suppliers as required for the administration of its Supplier relationships, if applicable; and

 - the personal data of its clients, Personnel and Suppliers as is necessary in order to comply with its legal obligations.